dasramit1987/GLPGDSBA_Dec21_Hackathon/README.md

 The objective of this exercise is to understand which parameters play an important role in swaying passenger feedback towards a positive scale.
 You are provided test data containing Travel data and Survey data of passengers.
 Both the test data and the train data are collected at the same time and belongs to the same company.
 ### Goal:
 The goal of the problem is to predict whether a passenger was delighted considering his/her overall travel experience of traveling in Shinkansen (Bullet Train).
 For each passenger id in the test set, you must predict the “Overall_Experience” level.

+### Evaluation Criteria for the Hackathon : Accuracy metric.

 ### Dataset